A Very Kacey Christmas: Promotion

 In support of the album, Musgraves embarked on the "A Very Kacey Christmas" tour.
 It began November 26, 2016, in Windsor, Ontario, and concluded on December 21, 2016, in Fort Worth, TX.
 The tour's production was bigger than a typical Musgraves tour.
 In addition to her band it featured a strings section, an accordion, bass, saxophone, clarinet and backup singers.

 Promotional appearances in the media included a performance of "Mele Kalikimaka" and "Christmas Makes Me Cry" on CMA's Country Christmas 2016 TV special.
 Musgraves also performed live on Good Morning America on November 30, 2016, The Tonight Show Starring Jimmy Fallon on December 1, 2016, The Talk on December 5, 2016, and on Late Night with Seth Meyers on December 7, 2016.

 Critical reception

 A Very Kacey Christmas received universal acclaim from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has an average score of 82 based on 4 reviews, indicating "universal acclaim".
 Stephen Thomas Erlewine of AllMusic rated the album four and a half out of five stars and calls it "a sharp, playful, and warm holiday record, the kind that evokes the past while feeling fresh and seeming destined for many years of annual spins."
 Writing for Pitchfork and rating the album 6.8 out of 10, Marc Hogan states the album "glides naturally from her established Western-swing throwback aesthetic to kitschy exotica and vintage pop, with an expertly curated song selection that leans on campy novelties, classy standards, and a stocking’s worth of originals."

+Entertainment Weekly ranked the album 12th on its list of the "Best Christmas Albums of all Time", writing that the album "blends the festive joy of the season with just the right touch of her signature melancholia".
+In 2022 Billboard listed This Christmas Day as the 7th "Best Christmas Albums of the 21st Century".